The Ascension Project

 • Aiming requires 1 attack action for all ranged weapons, except Sniper Rifles which require 2 attack actions.
 Ending this special action requires only a free action.

-When using the Aiming action, and while the target remains unaware of you, you may use the Overwatch special action by spending 1 attack action.
-This increases the critical threat range of your next shot by 1.
-A visible target or targeted square must be selected when taking the Overwatch action, if you lose sight of either, you lose the bonus gained form this special action.
-When the shot is fired the target or targeted square must be in the weapon’s range (without using range increments).
-Sniper rifles or weapons with scope attachments are an exception to this rule and they can use the Overwatch action even while using range increments.
-You can spend more than one action in Overwatch.
-For each additional action, spent in Overwatch, without firing and without breaking the Aiming action, you increase the critical threat range of the shot by an additional 1, to a maximum of your Intelligence modifier x3.
+When using the Aiming action, you may use the Overwatch special action by spending an attack action.
+Overwatch allows you to maintain the Aiming action as well as increase the critical threat range of your next shot by 1.
+A visible target or targeted square must be selected when taking the Overwatch action, if you lose sight of either, you lose the bonus gained from this special action.
+When the shot is fired the target or targeted square must be in the weapon’s first range increment.
+Sniper rifles or weapons with scope attachments are an exception to this rule and and can be used with the Overwatch action even while using range increments beyond the first.
+You can spend multiple actions to maintain Overwatch.
+For each additional action, spent in Overwatch, without firing, you increase the critical threat range of the shot by an additional 1, to a maximum of your Intelligence modifier x3.
 This attack must be made in the following available action after the Overwatch actions are spent.

 Note: Characters that react do so after the first attack action without knowing if there will be a second or third attack action.
 This Covering Fire requires a full round action.
 All penalties apply normally, with the exception of penalties for changing targets.
 In addition, this special action carries the following penalties and benefits: